What is a malunion?

 Treatment strategy is based on the patient’s symptoms, the severity of the condition and functional impairment.
 In most scenarios, a surgical intervention is needed to solve the problem.
 Surgery consists of re-cutting, re-setting and fixing the bone in the proper anatomical and functional position.
 In cases with shortening of long bones, limb lengthening by using an internal or external device can equalize the limb length and eliminate the limp caused by a short leg.

-Why come to the International Center for Limb Lengthening to treat a malunion?
+Why choose the International Center for Limb Lengthening to treat a malunion?